 The ferry costs 40kn per ticket, which you can buy at the port itself either in advance or on the day.

 OK, so you can hike up Mount Srđ, that is absolutely an option, and apparently it’s amazing and blablabla, but I’d like to make a case for the cable car.
 It’s faster, you get to look out the windows at the amazing view the whole time, and when you get to the top you’re not completely exhausted.
-We did this trip in the afternoon after our excursion to Lokrum, and we timed it perfectly so we saw the sun set over the sea.
+At the top there’s a very fancy restaurant called Panorama, with a large stone terrace wrapped around so you can enjoy the view.

 We also went in the Museum of Croatian War of Independence, housed in the Napoleonic Imperial Fort on top of the mountain.
 The fort itself is still scarred with bullet holes, as this was a site of resistance against the Serbs.
 This conflict was so recent in the history of the country that there is video footage of bombs hitting the hotels, flats and the Old Town itself.
 The museum almost feels like compulsory viewing to better understand Dubrovnik.